Indicators of Tambara-Yamagami categories and Gauss sums: Gauss sums and related invariants of a quadratic form

 where $\Bigl( \frac{2 \alpha}{p} \Bigr)$ denotes the Legendre symbol, and $\epsilon_{m} = 1$ if $m \equiv 1 \bmod 4$ and $\epsilon_{m} = i$ if $m \equiv 3 \bmod 4$.

 (b) Let $\alpha$ be an odd integer.
 Then

 (c) Let $\alpha,\beta,\gamma$ be integers with $\beta$ odd.
 Then

-\end{lemma} \begin{proof} For part (a), see, for example, \cite{IK:ANT}, page 52.
+\end{lemma} \begin{proof} For part (a), see for example \cite{IK:ANT}, page 52.
 Let $G_r$ and $G'_r$ denote the left hand side of the formulae in part (b) and part (c) respectively.
 Then one verifies that $G_r = 2 G_{r - 2} $ and $G'_r = 4 G'_{r - 2}$ for $r > 2$.
-Parts (b) and (c) now follow by induction once we verify the formulae for $r = 1$ and $2$. \end{proof} Since $\Theta$ is multiplicative, one can calculate the Gauss sums of arbitrary non-degenerate forms by first decomposing the forms into orthogonal direct sum of irreducible forms and using lemma \ref{l-gauss-sums-of-irreducible-forms}.
+Parts (b) and (c) now follow by induction once the formulae for $r = 1$ and $2$ are verified. \end{proof} Since $\Theta$ is multiplicative, one can calculate the Gauss sums of arbitrary non-degenerate forms by first decomposing the forms into orthogonal direct sum of irreducible forms and using lemma \ref{l-gauss-sums-of-irreducible-forms}.
 We will also need to compute the Gauss sums of some singular forms.
-This is the purpose of the two lemmas that follow. \begin{lemma} (a) Let $p$ be an odd prime.
+This is the purpose of the lemma below. \begin{lemma} (a) Let $p$ be a prime.
 Let $G = (\ZZ/ p^r \ZZ)^n$ and let $q$ be a $p^{-r} \ZZ/ \ZZ$ valued quadratic form on $G$.
 Let $0 \leq s \leq r$.
 Then $p^s q$ induces a quadratic form on $G/p^{r - s} G$ and